apollographql/apollo-client/react-docs/source/higher-order-components.md

 <h2 name='compose'>compose</h2>

 `react-apollo` exports a `compose` function.
-Adopting the following pattern allows you to reduce the number of reassignments you're doing every time you wrap your component with `graphql` and often `connect` from `redux`.
+Adopting the following pattern allows you to reduce the number of reassignments you're doing every time you wrap your component with `graphql` and often `connect` from `react-redux`.

 ```js
 import { graphql, compose } from 'react-apollo';